growth

 - What are the Financial Projections for the first year?

-- Cost to develop and go-to-market.
+- Cost to develop and go to market.

-- Target selling price, factoring-in early adopter discounts.
+- Target selling price, factoring in early adopter discounts.

 - Estimated Contribution Margin Ratio (for comparison with other ideas being considered).